srnag/Mask_and_Age_Classification/README.md

 List of features ready and ToDos for future development
 * Image classification function 'predict_url' which can be used to classify a picture by inserting a picture URL.
   * Example: predict_url('https://i.pinimg.com/originals/db/00/0e/db000e66cc61d4f15a6c2b04916bfc9c.jpg')
-* Video classification function which runs the web camera locates face on video and classifies between the four classes.
+* Video classification function which runs the web camera on you machine, locates a face on the video, and classifies between the four classes.
-  *

 To-do list:
 * Out of sample validation showed that classification errors occur mostly in the old with mask class which usually gets classified as young with a mask.
 We identified two potential solutions to solve the problem: